wp-plugins/ip2location-country-blocker/readme.txt

 == Changelog ==

-1.1 Added dropdown selection for product code.
+* 1.1 Added dropdown selection for product code.
-1.2 Allow user to custom their own error page.
+* 1.2 Allow user to custom their own error page.
+* 1.3 Move the configuration page to settings, to alleviate the confusion of setting page location.

 == Installation ==